 EXPLORE MAGNITUDE STACKS

 Source: Characteristics of an Intelligent Systems Future, Forbes, 2021

 Explore Wind River Studio

 Wind River® Studio is the first cloud-native platform for the development, deployment, operations, and servicing of mission-critical intelligent systems.Explore Now

 Five Facts About Intelligent Systems in the Medical Technology Sector

-66% of these leaders agree that potential for ROI outweighs the level of effort, and 54% believe in their ability to extract incremental value from their intelligent systems.
+of leaders in medical technology agree that potential for ROI outweighs the level of effort.

 The prime motivations for building intelligent systems are the ability to move more decision-making computing to the far edge of the cloud (more important than in other industries) and the ability to make business decisions autonomous.